I became insane with long intervals of horrible sanity.

 The film had Mitt Romney's attitude towards facts, that they shouldn't get in the way of a good story.
 We were just told things were true with no evidence.
 One record company exec said, "I don't know how many records Rodriguez sold, it must have been half a million."
 This was a supposedly one of the biggest records in South Africa, It was a major label.
 They keep records.
 It isn't that hard to look them up.
 We were told royalties were paid though they never go to Rodriguez.
 Were they based on guesses?
-Of course not a little research would have shown how many were sold.
+Of course not, a little research would have shown how many were sold.
 Why wasn't it done?
 I'm guessing far fewer records were sold than the film made out.
-It said that he was far huger in Australia than the Rolling Stones.
+It said that he was far huger in South Africa than the Rolling Stones.
 That finding he was alive would be like Americans finding that Hendrix was alive.
 If that were true you'd think he's play at a venue that holds more than 5,000 people and didn't seem full.
 Everything was simply stated by the filmmakers.
 There were no numbers.
 No thought of giving facts.

 The first half is a detective story of how they found Rodriguez.
 They went through the lyrics with a fine tooth comb, or so they said.
 Why didn't they just go to the info given on the record jacket of who worked on the production and the studio it was recorded at.
 We were told these were major players that worked with all the big stars.
 None of it hung together for me.
 Most of the cinematography was stock footage from the era, the 70s, nothing whatsoever to do with what was happening.
 His daughter said how they moved 26 times but later we are told that Rodriguez still lives in the same house he has lived in the last 40 years.
 I'm sorry I'm part of the reality based community.
 I don't accept things because it would be inspiring if it were true.